ArtCenter1/omnitrade-terminal/project_management/current_phase.md

 The first actionable step is to design and build backend API endpoints for managing user exchange API keys.
 This includes functionality to add, list, delete, and test connection/credentials for exchange API keys.
 These endpoints do not currently exist and must be implemented from scratch.

 This foundational work will enable secure integration between user accounts and external exchanges, supporting future trading and data features.

+**For Binance Testnet Integration**: Begin implementing the configuration and authentication components as outlined in Phase 1 of the integration plan.

 ---